wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-linux-classic-log-on.md

 - On a computer running a Windows operating system, you might want to use an SSH client such as PuTTY.
 For more information, see the [PuTTY Download Page](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).

->[AZURE.NOTE] For more requirements and troubleshooting tips, see [Connect to an Azure virtual machine with RDP or SSH](https://msdn.microsoft.com/zh-cn/library/azure/dn535788.aspx).
+>[AZURE.NOTE] For more requirements and troubleshooting tips, see [Connect to an Azure virtual machine with RDP or  SSH](https://msdn.microsoft.com/zh-cn/library/azure/dn535788.aspx)  SSH](/documentation/articles/virtual-machines-linux-about/) .

 This procedure shows you how to use the SSH client on OS X to access the virtual machine.

-1. Find the **Host Name** and **Port information** from the [Management Portal](http://manage.windowsazure.cn).
+1. Find the **Host Name** and **Port information** from the  [Management  [Classic Management  Portal](http://manage.windowsazure.cn).
 You can find the information that you need from the dashboard of the virtual machine.
 Click the virtual machine name and look for the **SSH Details** in the **Quick Glance** section of the dashboard.

 	![Obtain SSH details](./media/virtual-machines-linux-classic-log-on/portalsshdetails.png)